 The national security challenges facing our nation today are immense.
-They include the responsible drawdown of U.S. and international forces in Afghanistan that must be concurrent with progress on security, an increase in well-trained Afghan security forces, a commitment to a transparent political progress in the country and the protection of the hard-fought gains made by Afghan women in the past decade; U.S. assistance to the victims of the conflict in Syria; halting Iran’s pursuit of a nuclear weapon; supporting our stalwart ally Israel; and bolstering international efforts to combat the grave threat of nuclear terrorism.
-Senator Casey continues to work to pursue a national security strategy that protects our interests and supports those who serve their country.
+They include protecting our nation from terrorists; countering Russia's malign activities; supporting our stalwart ally Israel; promoting an economic and security strategy to address China's emergence as a world power; U.S. assistance to the victims of the conflict in Syria; the responsible drawdown of U.S. and international forces in Afghanistan, concurrent with political, security, and civil society progress in the country; and bolstering international efforts to combat the grave threat of nuclear terrorism.
+Senator Casey continues to work to pursue a national security strategy that protects our interests, promotes human rights and democracy worldwide, and supports those who serve their country.

 In June 2010, Senator Casey introduced S. Res.
 570, which called for an increased effort by the Governments of Pakistan, Afghanistan, and other Central Asian countries to effectively monitor and regulate the manufacture, sale, transport and use of ammonium nitrate fertilizer in order to prevent its entrance into Afghanistan.
 In July 2012, he met with Secretary Clinton to discuss Pakistan’s commitment to combating IEDs.